-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
-Explores a number of peoples, groups, ideas, institutions, and trends that have shaped World History from 1500 to the present.
-Reflects the multiple perspectives of gender, class, religion, and ethnic groups in a broad global sense.
+PRQ: CCR 092.
+Explores a number of peoples, groups, ideas, institutions and trends that have shaped world history from 1500 to the present.
+Reflects the multiple perspectives of gender, class, religion and ethnic groups in a broad global sense.
 Focuses on the common denominators among all people.
 This approach goes beyond political borders to provide a better appreciation for different cultures.
-Focuses on developing, practicing, and strengthening the skills historians use while constructing knowledge in this discipline.
-This course is one of the Statewide Guaranteed Transfer Courses, GT-HI1
+Focuses on developing, practicing and strengthening the skills historians use while constructing knowledge in this discipline.
+This course is one of the statewide Guaranteed Transfer courses, GT-HI1.